BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    Just like the reason Green Mountain Care failed, the reason Nordic prisons are humane isn't that there's this law or that law stating that they ought to be, nor even that Nordic prisons are well-funded (which they are).
+    Just like the reason Green Mountain Care failed, the reason Nordic prisons are humane isn't that there's this law or that law stating that they ought to be.
+    Nor are Nordic prisons humane because they're well-funded (which they are).
     Nordic prisons are humane because the society around them is humane.
     It's the culture.
 </p>